BAHIBrahim/Calc/README.md

 ### Main Activity
 #### the calculator: portrait
 By the way, I forgot to mention that the calculator doesn't work yet.
 I implemented the logic, but it was buggy, so I got rid of it for the moment.
 It will be added later after a thorough correction.
+The default password is 18, and you can proceed by clicking any of the buttons.
 ![MainActivityPortrait](MainActivityPortraitLightMode.png)

 #### the calculator: landscape